 Coursework and assessment submissions will only be shared securely based on the terms of the student agreement; for example, with a designated person or department in the relevant Awarding Organisation.

-Transferring your data across borders outside the EEA
+Transferring your data across borders outside the EEA and UK

 - Zapier – AWS US – as a seamless no code integration tool

 - Bizible – MS Azure – to support the efficiency of our marketing campaigns